Dependin' on You

-"Dependin' on You" is a song written by Michael McDonald and Patrick Simmons that was first released by the Doobie Brothers on their 1978 album Minute by Minute.
-It was also released as the third single from the album.
-It has subsequently been released on live and compilation albums.
+"Dependin' on You" is a song co-written by Michael McDonald and Patrick Simmons, first released by the Doobie Brothers on their 1978 album Minute by Minute and subsequently released as the third single from the album and released on live and compilation albums.

 Background

 "Dependin' on You" was co-written by Michael McDonald and Patrick Simmons.
 Simmons was the primary writer of the song.
-Unlike the previous singles from Minute by Minute, "What A Fool Believes" and "Minute by Minute" where McDonald takes the lead vocal, Simmons is the lead vocalist on "Dependin' on You."
+Unlike the previous singles from Minute by Minute, "What A Fool Believes" and "Minute by Minute", in which McDonald takes the entire lead vocal, Simmons takes the primary lead vocal on "Dependin' on You."
 Nicolette Larson and Rosemary Butler provide backing vocals.